Who We Are:

 Be Inspired - Advancing the status of women and girls advances us all.
 Be a witness to lives changed for the better.
 WSGC offers the opportunity for hands-on, collaborative philanthropy.

 The Western Suburbs Giving Circle invests in organizations providing direct service and advocacy for women and girls in our community around the issues of economic security and freedom from violence.
-In our inagrural year, we awarded $14,000 in grants to two organizations: 360 Youth Services and Family Shelter Service.
+In two years we have awarded a total of $35,000 to four organizations:

 How It Works: